Gipsy (comics)

 Gipsy (in some translations spelled as "Gypsy") is a French science fiction comic series drawn by Italian-Swiss artist Enrico Marini and written by Thierry Smolderen.
 The eponymous main character is a charismatic Roma truck driver who works on a worldwide net of motorways as a freelance trader with his own large truck.

 The series is drawn in a style that combines elements from the ligne claire school, American comics, and Japanese manga, and was first published in 1992 by Dargaud.
 It has six volumes so far published as of 2010.
-It has also been translated from the original French to German, Dutch, Danish and English, and rights have been sold in multiple other languages.
+It has also been translated from the original French to German, Dutch, Danish, Polish and English, and rights have been sold in multiple other languages.

 Setting

 The series is set in a near future (roughly several decades into the 21st century) where ozone layer damage has forced all air travel to be abandoned (except for some airships), while the world is now spanned by an interconnected mega-motorway system called C3C.
 At the same time, global cooling has intensified, and large areas of the globe are covered in snow, inhospitable and difficult to cross, but also allowing land connections via the northern arctic.

 This stylistic tool allows the series to imagine a globalized future world where it still takes weeks to travel from one point to another, and where private truckers and megacorporations compete (and sometimes fight) over lucrative freight.
 It also allows the series individual books to be set pretty much anywhere in the world, often travelling through remote and dangerous areas.
 The comics have so far been set in the arctic from Alaska to Siberia, in Mongolia, fictional Middle Eastern and Latin American countries as well as in Germany.